Danny-NG-9999/Academic-and-Personal-Projects/Data Analysis/Student's Programming Language Score/README.md

 This project shows that while Python and SQL remain essential, placement outcomes are most strongly associated with ML, Tableau, and Excel proficiency.
 Students with a balanced and practical skill portfolio are significantly more likely to be placed.

 The analysis provides actionable insights for students, instructors, and placement services, supporting data-driven curriculum design and targeted career preparation.

+✨ This project demonstrates the ability to combine statistical analysis, visualization, and business interpretation to deliver actionable insights for education and employability.